 INTELLECTUAL PROPERTY COMPLAINT POLICY

-BurgerPrints prohibit users from using the service to sell merchandise that infringes upon third party intellectual property rights (such as copyright, trademark, trade dress, and right of publicity).
+BurgerPrints provides users with a platform to sell their own merchandise.
+User contractually agree to all terms prior to use of Burgerprints services.
+Burgerprints contractually prohibit users from using its services to sell merchandise that infringes upon third party intellectual property rights (such as copyright, trademark, trade dress, and right of publicity).

 - A physical or electronic signature of a person authorized to act on behalf of the owner of the intellectual property that you allege is being infringed